9 Best Tips to Attract Birds to Your Yard

 • Nectar feeders are a must-have for hummingbirds and orioles.

-Keep in mind that different bird species like to feed at different heights, so try hanging your feeders at various levels.
-Just remember, lower feeders might also attract squirrels, but there are plenty of squirrel-proof feeders out there to keep your bird food safe!
+Remember that different bird species have specific feeding heights.
+Try hanging your feeders at various levels.
+Keep this in mind: lower feeders also attract squirrels.
+However, many squirrel-proof feeders exist to keep your bird food safe!

 3. Buy the Right Bird Food

-When you’re trying to attract birds to your yard, it’s important to know that different species have their own food preferences.
-Just like how you might enjoy sweet snacks over salty ones, birds look for specific foods to meet their nutritional needs.
+When you’re trying to attract birds to your yard, it’s important to know different species have their own food preferences.
+Each bird species has specific dietary needs.

 9 Steps to Attract Birds to Your Yard